-Furnish and install all post-tensioning system components as shown in the contract documents, and any other pertinent items necessary for the particular post-tensioning system used, including but not limited to ducts, anchorage assemblies, supplementary steel reinforcing bars and grout, to construct a post-tensioned, slab bridge.
+Furnish and install all post-tensioning system components as shown in the contract documents, and any other pertinent items necessary for the particular post-tensioning system used, including but not limited to ducts, anchorage assemblies, supplementary steel reinforcing bars and grout.
 Post-tensioning shall comply with the requirements of this section.
 Furnish all components of a post-tensioning system from a single supplier.
-Prestressing steel and local zone reinforcing can be obtained from any supplier.
+Prestressing steel and local zone reinforcing are the responsibility of the supplier.